-And usually it's pain that isn't brought on by any specific event or accident.
+And usually it's pain that isn't caused by any specific injury or event.

-In fact you may never be able to pinpoint what caused it or why it remains.
+In fact, you may never be able to pinpoint what caused it, why it started, and why it remains.

 It's just there.

-This makes you less active, less productive at work and places limits on what you believe you are capable of.
+This makes you less active, less productive, and places limits on what you believe you are capable of.

-And this can cause anxiety and stress which alongside the pain can make it difficult to sleep.
+Chronic pain can also cause you anxiety and stress, which alongside the pain can make it difficult to sleep.

 You might then take this frustration out on your loved ones which puts a strain on your relationships.